Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture8.md

 Then there are two possibilities:

-- m is nothing, in which case the token sale hasn't started yet or something went wrong so we log an error message.
+- ```m``` is nothing, in which case the token sale hasn't started yet or something went wrong so we log an error message.
-- The other possibility, we do get our ts of type token sale.
+- The other possibility, we do get our ```ts``` of type token sale.

 Now we can start the use endpoints which are parameterized by ts value.
 We need to know ts in order to start the use endpoints.

-We start them on all three wallets, one two three.And then we call various endpoints.
+We start them on all three wallets, one two three.
+Then we call various endpoints.

 - The first, wallet one sets the price to 1 ADA.